-This opportunity will allow NC State College of Veterinary Medicine students to experience a unique, equatorial archipelago and much of its natural history and cultural offerings.
-Lectures, laboratory sessions, and learning excursions will cover a wide variety of zoological and medical topics dealing with native invertebrates, fishes, reptiles, birds, and mammals.
+Experience a unique, equatorial archipelago and much of its natural history and cultural offerings.
+Lectures, laboratory sessions, and learning excursions will cover a variety of zoological and medical topics dealing with native invertebrates, fishes, reptiles, birds, and mammals.

-Please be aware that the SAO Scholarship deadlines are very early (potentially 9 months prior to travel).
-It is recommended that you submit a SAO application even if you are uncertain of travelling to ensure that you can potentially receive scholarship funds.
-Please visit this webpage for more information: https://studyabroad.ncsu.edu/for-students/funding-study-abroad/scholarships/scholarship-important-dates/
+Please be aware that the SAO scholarship deadlines are very early (potentially nine months prior to travel).
+It is recommended that you submit a SAO application even if you are uncertain of traveling to ensure that you can potentially receive scholarship funds.
+Please visit this webpage for more information.

 Frequently Asked Questions

 How much does it cost and what funding opportunities are available for CVM students?

 The cost of traveling abroad varies for different regions of the world; in general, the total cost including airfare can range from about $2,000 to $3,000 or more, depending on the destination, length of stay, housing and food costs, and other expected and unexpected expenses.
 You should give some thought to the issue of financing your trip as part of your planning process.
 You can get further suggestions on cost, financial aid and scholarships from the NCSU Study Abroad website.

 - NC State Study Abroad Scholarships

 - Local churches, community groups, Rotary clubs, etc.